-In the wake of Washington’s closest-ever governor’s race, Secretary of State Sam Reed and several lawmakers are proposing a list of changes to the state’s election system.
+In the wake of Washington state’s closest-ever governor’s race, Secretary of State Sam Reed and several lawmakers are proposing a laundry list of changes to the state’s election system.
+Among them: shifting Washington’s September primary back to May, so officials would have more time to prepare for close primary races and recounts.

 Taxes and fees

-New taxes are critical to avoid lasting damage to the state’s schools, colleges and social services, lame-duck Gov. Gary Locke said as he was preparing to leave Olympia.
-No way, say Republicans, who maintain that virtually any new taxes would hurt the economy.
-Gov. Christine Gregoire says she wants to see what a no-new-taxes budget would look like before she’ll consider tax increases.
+New taxes are critical to avoid lasting damage to the state’s schools, colleges and social services, lame-duck Gov. Gary Locke said.
+No way, say Republicans, who maintain that new taxes would hurt the economy.

 Local journalism is essential.